TeachBooks/Manual/book/features/pull_request_build.md

   configuration: book/conf.py
 ```

-You might need to add `imghdr` to your `requirements.txt` file if the build fails when you've configured it in Read the Docs (if the error tells you `ModuleNotFoundError: No module named 'imghdr'`)
+You might need to add `standard-imghdr` to your `requirements.txt` file if the build fails when you've configured it in Read the Docs (if the error tells you `ModuleNotFoundError: No module named 'imghdr'`)

 ### Setup Read The Docs account